MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-channel-for-copilot.md

 The Microsoft 365 Apps perform the full update channel switch within the next 24 hours.
 Devices switch from any channel to the latest build released.
 Other apps like Visio, Project or Access Runtime are migrated and updated as well in the same pass.

 ## Microsoft AutoPatch
 This section covers the recommended settings for managing the update channel and update servicing options for Microsoft 365 Apps with Windows Autopatch.
 All devices registered for Windows Autopatch receive updates from the Monthly Enterprise Channel, as outlined in the [Service level objective](/windows/deployment/windows-autopatch/operate/windows-autopatch-microsoft-365-apps-enterprise#update-release-schedule).
-If you want to use Copilot in Microsoft 365 Apps on the Monthly Enterprise Channel, there is no action required.
-Only if you want to switch installations to Current Channel, you have to follow the steps below.
+If you want to use Copilot in Microsoft 365 Apps on the Monthly Enterprise Channel, there's no action required.
+Only if you want to switch installations to Current Channel, follow the following instructions.

 To move a subset of devices to Current Channel, you can choose from two options:
 1. Remove the devices for Copilot from Windows Autopatch and configure updates using Microsoft Intune.